gideon-ai/gideon/CONTRIBUTING.md

 ### What exactly is Gideon?

-Gideon is an autonomous code recommendation engine that converts English speech to popular coding patterns.
+Gideon is an autonomous code recommendation engine that converts English speech to popular ML coding patterns.

+### What is the vision?

+Gideon's vision is to let people turn ideas into enterprise-grade products using the best coding practices.

+## How Can I Contribute?

+### Search Queries

+What kind of ML functionality do you want to build?
+Is it building a Transformer model?
+Is it visualizing a continuous variable?

+Submit your search queries and Gideon will learn the coding pattern necessary to answer your query

+### Contribute Coding Patterns

+Do you have a popular coding pattern that solves some of the most common needs of a Data Scientist?
+You can share the coding pattern and it will help Gideon answer some of the most popular problems faced by a Data Scientist

+### Your First Contribution